 This group of preppers is not only stockpiling food and supplies but they are working toward a way of life that is completely independent of the economy that they fear will collapse when this event occurs.

 Another longstanding debate among preppers is the one over knowledge and skills versus gear.
 Some preppers, especially those new to the whole concept, get caught up in having the newest, greatest, best gadget to accomplish any post-SHTF task.

-These gear gurus believe that they will be fine after a disaster because they have an EDC kit, a get home bag (GHB), and a bug out bag (BOB) filled with all the best gear.
 They may have large stockpiles of water, food, and other supplies in their bug out location or home.
 If they need to handle it following a major disaster event, they are confident they have something in their stockpile of gear that will get the job done.